Today In History logo TIH

 Five Nobles Bleed: Linköping Bloodbath Ends Swedish Strife

-Five noblemen were beheaded in Linköping's main square on Maundy Thursday, the day Christians commemorate humility an…
+Five noblemen were beheaded in Linkoping's main square on Maundy Thursday, the day Christians commemorate Jesus washi…

-Five noblemen were beheaded in Linköping's main square on Maundy Thursday, the day Christians commemorate humility and forgiveness.
-King Sigismund's supporters had backed the wrong side in Sweden's civil war, and Duke Karl—soon to be King Charles IX—wanted everyone to remember it.
-The executions started at dawn and didn't stop.
-Four counts, one baron.
-All before noon.
-Karl had promised a fair trial but rigged the court with his own men, then forced the condemned nobles' families to watch from wooden platforms he'd built specifically for that purpose.
-The bloodbath secured Karl's throne but earned him a reputation for cruelty that haunted the Vasa dynasty for generations.
-Turns out the most brutal purge in Swedish history happened on the holiest day of mercy.
+Five noblemen were beheaded in Linkoping's main square on Maundy Thursday, the day Christians commemorate Jesus washing his disciples' feet as an act of humility and forgiveness.
+King Sigismund's supporters had backed the wrong side in Sweden's civil war, and Duke Karl, soon to be King Charles IX, wanted everyone in the kingdom to remember the cost of opposing him.
+The executions started at dawn on March 20, 1600.
+Four counts and one baron knelt on the scaffold before noon.
+Karl had promised the accused a fair trial, but the court was packed with his own loyalists, the charges were predetermined, and the sentences were never in doubt.
+What made the Linkoping Bloodbath particularly calculated was Karl's insistence that the condemned nobles' families be present to watch.
+He constructed wooden viewing platforms specifically for that purpose, forcing wives and children to witness the executions from an elevated position where they couldn't look away.
+The message wasn't subtle: oppose the duke, and your family watches you die on the holiest day of mercy in the Christian calendar.
+Karl secured his throne through the bloodbath, but it earned him a reputation for deliberate cruelty that haunted the Vasa dynasty for generations.
+His own son, the legendary Gustav II Adolf, spent much of his early reign trying to repair the political damage his father's brutality had caused with the Swedish nobility.
+The most ruthless political purge in Swedish history happened on a day specifically reserved for washing the feet of those who betrayed you.

 The world's first stock market bubble was invented by accident when the Dutch East India Company sold shares to liter…